Mynusjanai/flatiron-phase1-yelp/README.md

 ## Business Problem

-An investor has approached us and wanted us to come up with a business idea which uses data analysis primarily against the Yelp open source data set.
+An investor has approached us and wanted us to come up with a business idea that uses data analysis primarily against the Yelp open-source data set.
 They requested we come up with either a potential business in two potential markets or two potential businesses in a potential market.

 We determined that we will use data analysis on the Yelp data set to solve the problem.
-Our overlying assumptions made are that the sample set sizes have to be large enough (>100 businesses) for data analysis to be effective against the sample population, and that the the implementation, quality and service of our proposed business idea be "as much, if not better than" existing businesses with the same profile.
+Our overlying assumptions made are that the sample set sizes have to be large enough (>100 businesses) for data analysis to be effective against the sample population and that the implementation, quality, and service of our proposed business idea be "as much, if not better than" existing businesses with the same profile.
 <br>
 <br>